Peppa-Peddler/Number-Theory/README.md

 3. 0 is not the succesor of any natural number: `s(n) != 0`.
 4. If `s(x) = s(y)`, then `x = y`.
 5. If 0 belongs to a `set S`, and `n belongs to S` implies `s(n) belongs to S`;
-   then `Every natural number belongs to S`
+   then `Every natural number belongs to S`.

 The fifth axiom is called the **axiom of induction**.
 If `s(n) = n + 1`, this axiom also works if `0, 1, 2, 3, 4, ..., n-1 belongs to S` implies `n belongs to S`.